 Upgrading from ElectricCommander 4.2 or previous versions to 8.x versions requires many changes.
 Many of these differences affect the usage of ElectricFlow.
 When upgrading from 4.2 or previous version to 8.x, please consider the following features, requirements, and changes:

-- Change tracking is a feature to keep track of and monitor non-runtime ElectricFlow objects.
+- is a feature to keep track of and monitor non-runtime ElectricFlow objects.
 You can find more details at Change Tracking.

 - Clustering - becomes available.
 Clustering is taking a series of ElectricFlow server into a clustered configuration.
 This allows for your ElectricFlow server to be horizontally scalable and highly available.
 Please see the Clustering documentation for more details.

 - With the Upgrade to 8.x, there will be an introduction to a whole host of features.
 Here are a couple key features, please follow their respective links for more details: